-Thinking of what to do with your old table that’s seen better days?
-Why not give it a makeover!
+You’d be amazed at the things you can achieve with old furniture if you are willing to invest a little effort.
+Thinking of what to do with an old table that’s seen better days?
+Why not give it a makeover?
 And it doesn’t have to be expensive – use recycled bottle caps!

 Depending on the size of your table, you might need some time to collect enough bottle caps.
 You can ask for help from local bartenders.
 Get your friends to help you collect too.

-After you’ve collected the bottle caps decide on your pattern.
-You can arrange the caps according to color or design, your imagination is the limit.
+After you’ve collected the bottle caps decide on your bottle cap table pattern.
+You can arrange the caps according to colour or design, your imagination is the limit.

-A table like this would make a great table for your patio, it’s easily a talking piece especially if you frequently entertain outdoors.
+A bottle cap table like this would make a great table for your patio, it’s easily a talking piece especially if you frequently entertain outdoors.

 - Bottle Caps